 10 health conditions that can affect your life insurance premium

 If you’re finding approval for life insurance difficult due a pre-existing, chronic or terminal illness, you have options.
-Start by exploring agents that specialize in high-risk policies to learn about companies known for their willingness to cover people in your specific situation.
+Start by exploring agents that specialize in high-risk policies to learn about companies known to cover people in your specific situation.

 Ask an Expert